-A 406 MHz distress beacon transmits, every 50 seconds, a half-second burst of data.
+406 MHz distress beacons (C/S T.001 or C/S T.015) transmit a half-second burst of data every 50 seconds with the exception of ELT(DT)s which transmit of a variable schedule.
+All SGB 406-MHz distress beacons (C/S T.018) transmit, on a variable schedule, a one-second burst of data.
 The Cospas-Sarsat satellites relay this data, referred to as the beacon message, to Cospas-Sarsat earth receiving stations called Local User Terminals (LUTs) which automatically examine the beacon message and determine the geographical location of the distress beacon.
 To ensure that the System performance requirements are met and to maintain the quality of alert and location data forwarded to search and rescue (SAR) services, it is essential that only beacons which satisfy Cospas-Sarsat specification and type approval requirements are used in the System.
-The list of Cospas-Sarsat type approved beacons is provided in the Cospas-Sarsat System Data document issued by the Cospas-Sarsat Secretariat, and is also published to the Cospas-Sarsat website at [www.cospas-sarsat.org](http://www.cospas-sarsat.org).
+The list of Cospas-Sarsat type approved beacons is published on the Cospas-Sarsat website at: www.cospas-sarsat.int.